Rowan Dean

 Rowan Dean is an Australian advertising executive and conservative commentator.
 After a career as an advertising industry copywriter, Dean was a panellist on early seasons of Gruen, and became a commentator with multiple newspapers and a co-host of conservative Sky News Australia program Outsiders.
 He is currently the editor of Spectator Australia in addition to being a frequent contributor.
 He is a columnist at the Australian Financial Review, has written for The Age, and has appeared on the ABC's panel talk show Q&A.

-He has been accused of racism and misogyny.
-He has also been criticised for his climate change denialism.